 4) A vegan diet is also gaining popularity as more studies confirm its health benefits, and it becomes easier to find tasty alternatives to meat and dairy products.
 Vegans avoid eating all animal products, including meat, eggs, buttery, and animal byproducts such as gelatin, honey, and some wines.

 5) Everyone knows you should eat your fruits and vegetables.
 So why are so many Americans still deficient in vitamin D?
 To answer this question, researchers have developed a pill containing concentrated amounts of the "sunshine vitamin."
-This pill is being touted as a way to improve overall health and lower the risk of chronic diseases like cancer, heart disease, and diabetes.
+This pill is being touted to improve overall health and lower the risk of chronic diseases like cancer, heart disease, and diabetes.

 6) The good old low-carb diet is still around.
 It's popular with many people who try it on their own and don't necessarily subscribe to either of the two new diets mentioned above.
 That being said, more than half of Americans are not meeting dietary guidelines for vegetables, so health experts encourage people to eat more fruits and vegetables while following any type of diet.